-You may be an Instagram pro, but that doesn’t mean you know everything about the wonderful world of photography (there’s far more to think about than filters!).
+You may be an Instagram pro, but that doesn’t mean you know everything about the wonderful world of wedding photography (there’s far more to think about than filters!).
 While you don’t need a degree from OCAD to hash out the photo details of your big day, it’s important to know a thing or two about the process.
 Here’s a crash course in wedding photography to get your journey started.

 This is wedding photography 101.